HugoGGuerrier/PD2-CustomOST/README.md

 * Compatibility with Beardlib music mods
 * Complete music integration
 * Smoother music integration
+* Just add a music from one file

 /!\ THIS IS AN ALPHA VERSION, THIS MOD MAY NOT WORK AND CAUSE GAME CRASHS /!\